DSE512/twelve/examples/module_02_mpi/README.md

 # reduce.py

-Scatter a list to all of the workers and reduce those values to rank 0.
+Scatter a list to all of the workers and reduce those values to `rank 0`.
 Note that I am switching up the values that are being scattered compared with `scatter_gather.py`.

 ```